Drupal is one of the famous content management systems. Content delivery is a must-have if page load times matter to you.

-- SSL Certificate: Leave it to default if you don not have a custom SSL certificate.
+- SSL Certificate: Leave it to default if you do not have a custom SSL certificate.

 Step 7: Other options are optional and you can use the default values.
 Click “Create Distribution” button once you verify all the options.

 Step 8: Now you will be able to see the newly created distribution.
 It will take a while for the distribution to propagate.
-Keep a note of CloudFront url as you need it in the drupal CDN module.
+Keep a note of the CloudFront URL as you need it in the Drupal CDN module.

 That’s it!
-CloudFront will create a distribution for your website Next need to configure few things in your drupal server.
+CloudFront will create a distribution for your website Next need to configure a few things in your Drupal server.